kartoffels v0.6 released!

-I work as a Senior Rust Developer at Fudo Security; in my spare time I'm implementing kartoffels, improving AVR support in Rust and committing to nixpkgs.
+I work as a Senior Rust Developer at Fudo Security; I'm a fan of Rust, Nix and Emacs; in my spare time I'm implementing kartoffels, improving AVR support in Rust and committing to nixpkgs.

 pwychowaniec [@at@] pm.me